charbelkhabbaz/Insurance-Dashboard-with-Integrated-Chatbot-Machine-Learning/README.md

 - The chatbot uses a SQL generator (LangChain or custom parser) to convert natural language to SQL queries and return real results from the DB than convert back the response to a human friendly language.

  🧾 Dashboard Overview
-This is the main page of the dashboard, where users can interact with the insurance dataset in real time.
+This is the main page of the dashboard, where users can interact with the insurance dataset in **REAL TIME**.
 A "View Dataset" section allows users to explore the full table stored in the MySQL database.
 Users can filter the data dynamically by:
 Region/Location/Construction type/Specific columns

-🟡 Important: All visualizations and charts in the dashboard are automatically updated based on the filters applied — not just the table view.
+🟡 Important: All visualizations and charts in the dashboard are automatically updated based on the filters applied, not just the table view.
 ⚡ Real-Time Data:
 The dashboard fetches data live from the MySQL database using SQL queries.
 If any data in the database is updated, the dashboard reflects the changes.
 ![Capture1](https://github.com/user-attachments/assets/ef6883de-4b8f-4b96-b796-05c498aa6b9b)